History of Singapore in Timeline

 In 2015, Singapore hosted the Ma–Xi meeting, the first meeting between the political leaders of the two sides of the Taiwan Strait since the end of the Chinese Civil War.

-In 2015, Singapore was ranked fourth on the Tax Justice Network's Financial Secrecy Index, highlighting its role in offshore financial services.
+In 2015, Singapore ranked fourth on the Tax Justice Network's Financial Secrecy Index of the world's off-shore financial service providers.

-In 2015, both its primary and secondary students rank first in OECD's global school performance rankings across 76 countries.
+In 2015, Singapore's primary and secondary students ranked first in OECD's global school performance rankings across 76 countries.

-In 2015, it was revealed that secret negotiations by PAP leaders helped in the expulsion of Singapore from Malaysia in 1965.
+In 2015, it was revealed that secret negotiations by PAP leaders led to Malaysia's decision to expel Singapore on 7 August 1965.

-August 2016: Indonesia Plans Tax Havens Near Singapore
+August 2016: Indonesia to Create Tax Havens Near Singapore

-In August 2016, The Straits Times reported that Indonesia planned to establish tax havens on islands near Singapore to repatriate Indonesian capital.
+In August 2016, The Straits Times reported that Indonesia had decided to create tax havens on two islands near Singapore to bring Indonesian capital back into the tax base.

-In October 2016, the Monetary Authority of Singapore (MAS) took action against UBS and DBS, and revoked Falcon Private Bank's banking license due to their involvement in the Malaysian Sovereign Fund scandal.
+In October 2016, the Monetary Authority of Singapore admonished and fined UBS and DBS and withdrew Falcon Private Bank's banking licence for their alleged role in the Malaysian Sovereign Fund scandal.

 2016: Joseph Schooling wins Singapore's first Olympic gold medal

-In 2016, Joseph Schooling won Singapore's first Olympic gold medal at the Rio Olympics in the 100-metre butterfly with a time of 50.39 seconds, setting a new Olympic record.
+At the 2016 Rio Olympics, Joseph Schooling won Singapore's first Olympic gold medal in the 100-metre butterfly with a new Olympic record time of 50.39 seconds.

 In 2016, Singapore was rated the world's most expensive city for the third consecutive year by the Economist Intelligence Unit.